SIRETECH254/SIRE-CLIENT/doc/page/PAYMENTS_DOCUMENTATION.md

    - Sets `socketConnected` to `false`

 #### M-Pesa Result Codes
+- Result codes are extracted from the callback payload, checking both `CODE` (uppercase) and `code` (lowercase) fields
+- Codes can be received as numbers or strings (automatically parsed to numbers)
+- Supported result codes:
   - `0` - Success (payment completed)
   - `1` - Insufficient M-Pesa balance
   - `1032` - Payment cancelled by user
   - `1037` - Payment timeout (could not reach phone)
   - `2001` - Wrong PIN entered
   - `1001` - Unable to complete transaction
   - `1019` - Transaction expired
   - `1025` - Invalid phone number
   - `1026` - System error occurred
   - `1036` - Internal error occurred
   - `1050` - Too many payment attempts
   - `9999` - Keep waiting (processing)
+  - Any other code - Treated as failed with error message
+- If result code is missing from payload, a warning is logged and the payment is treated as failed

 #### Fallback Mechanism
 - M-Pesa only: After 60 seconds (`FALLBACK_TIMEOUT`), if no Socket.IO update received
 - Queries Safaricom directly via `useQueryMpesaStatus(checkoutId)`
-- Parses result code and description from response
+- Parses result code from multiple possible fields: `resultCode`, `raw.ResultCode`, or `CODE`
+- Handles both string and number formats (parses strings to numbers)
+- Extracts result description from: `resultDesc`, `raw.ResultDesc`, `message`, or default message
-- Updates payment status based on result code
+- Updates payment status based on result code using same `handleMpesaResultCode()` function
 - Clears all timers and disconnects socket after fallback completes

 #### Cleanup